Seagate/halon/doc/architecture/communicating-processes/index.rst

 Satellite
 +++++++++

-**Functionality**: A satellite is a stateless component whose sole purpose is to facilitate scalable communication between the tracking station and all other nodes in the cluster.
-See the Rationale section in `architecture documentation index`_.
+**Functionality**: A satellite is a stateless component whose sole purpose is to facilitate scalable communication between the tracking station and all other nodes in the cluster
+(see :ref:`architecture-rationale`).
 Connections between the tracking station and the transponder are called *uplinks*.
 Connections between the transponder and worker nodes are called *downlinks*.

-.. _architecture documentation index: ../index.html

 **Cardinality**: any number of instances.